trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 #### 2. Marketplace unique contract

-On a second time, we will import the token contract into the marketplace unique contract.
+Next, we will import the token contract into the marketplace unique contract.
 The latter will bring missing features as:

 - Mint
 - Buy